Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

 ```

 ## 7.5.
 Calculate the V value
 The last value we need to be able to assemble our valid EVM signed transaction is V. The value V is important because for EVM transactions, R, S and V are used to calculate the EVM public address of the sender associated with the transaction.
 The V value also prevents replay attacks as specified in EIP-155.
-This is another crucial operation, since messing up the calculation of the V value can create a valid EVM signature leading to a successful transaction that actually misrepresents the actual sender.
+This is another crucial operation, since messing up the calculation of the V value can create a valid EVM signature leading to a successful transaction that misrepresents the actual sender's identity.

 ```javascript
   #calculateV(address, digest, r, s, chainId) {